ArduinoShop/LGTasp/README.md

     select the **AVR ISP** programmer.

   ### AVR boards:
   setup the IDE as usual for your board - select the *Arduino as ISP* programmer.

 Click on    *Sketch -> Upload Using Programmer* and watch the light show...

-here are some more lousy pictures... (not worth 1000 words but maybe 40-50...) **NOTE** the AVR proMINI installs with only 1 row on pins - OFFSET 1 pin on either end - the row with D12 and D13, VCC and GND etc.
+here are some more lousy pictures... (not worth 1000 words but maybe 40-50...) **NOTE:** the AVR proMINI installs with only 1 row on pins inserted -  the row with D12 and D13, VCC and GND etc. **It is OFFSET by 1 pin on either end**.

                     Nano32                                       AVR Nano
    ![NAno32](https://arduinoshop.ca/images/multiISP_Nano32_360.png) ...... ![with AVR Nano](https://arduinoshop.ca/images/multiISP_Nano_360.png)